 Nov 25th 2019: Community Development - Housing Co-ops and related organisations - part 1

 Dec 2019: CoCanberra Party - rather small due to heavy smoke

 Jan 2020: Community Development - Workshop on two Comunity Development tools, Community Asset Mapping and Puzzle Problem Speed Dating.

 March 30th 2020: Coming soon!

 Current projects include:

-- The Prepower Renewable Energy Cooperatives: In collaboration with Pingala Co-op (amongst others) Kevin Cox is pioneering a new form of self-funding cooperative.
-Prepower One has been formed, and is in the process of being built into the first of many renewable enrgy cooperatives.
+PrePower is pioneering a new form of self-funding cooperative.
+The Prepower Co-op has been formed, and is in the process of being built into the first of many renewable enrgy cooperatives.

-See these websites for further information:
+See the websites for further information: